 We are pretty spoiled with the amount of ice cream we eat.
 You know, ice cream and traveling just go together like peanut butter & jam, cheese & wine.

 We tend to have quite the high standard for ice cream and Dubrovnik definitely didn’t disappoint!
-It was an absolute treat for our taste buds.
+It was an absolute treat for our taste buds to try all the local shops.
 We’ll be honest with you… We probably tried half of the places in Old Town plus the shop right in front of Pile Gate.
 Guilty!

 Our favourite was definitely Peppino’s Ice Cream Shop so make sure to stop by and either send us a picture or comment below what you thought about it and what flavor you got!

 Another reason we have a soft spot for Dubrovnik’s ice cream is that we missed the last bus to our Airbnb and had to spend 3x the money to get home by Uber.
 UGH.
-So we decided to go get an ice cream at Dubravka 1836 in front of Pile Gate first.
-The staff member was so friendly and when we went to pay told us this one was on the house (it clearly wasn’t the first time we went, whoops).
+So we decided to go get an ice cream at Dubravka 1836 in front of Pile Gate before we headed back to our place.
+So as we were ordering the ice cream the staff member was so friendly and when we went to pay told us that this one was on the house and made the night totally worth it.

 5. Go Cliff Jumping